aaronrs2002/static-js-portfolio/README.md

 ## Welcome to GitHub Pages

-See the static portfolio live: https://aaronrs2002.github.io/static-js-portfolio/
+See the static portfolio live: https://aaronrs2002.github.io/static-js-portfolio/ OR HERE: https://web-presence.biz/

 You can use the [editor on GitHub](https://github.com/aaronrs2002/static-js-portfolio/edit/main/README.md) to maintain and preview the content for your website in Markdown files.